Menu - Mr Yum

-There’s nothing better than a moist rotisserie-style chicken.
+There’s nothing better than a juicy rotisserie-style chicken.
 And that’s the star of the show at former Aria executive chef Simon Sandall’s first all-day restaurant, Boronia Kitchen.

 Each free-range chicken is brined for 24 hours, before it takes a spin on the French-imported rotisserie for 45 minutes.
 Available all day for dining in or takeaway, until sold out, these chooks can be had whole, in a sandwich or carved on a plate with salad.